On this page you can find basic info, pricing, spring / summer info and how bracketing is done.

 Elite Divisions (no co-ed, officials provided)

 If you see a “Guaranteed Deadline” this means that if you register on or before this date you will get into the tournament with almost no exceptions.
 However, if you wait until after this date there will often be a late fee and you will be placed in a bracket where room is available.
-So we highly encourage your registering for the tournament BEFORE the guaranteed deadline.
+So we highly encourage you to register for the tournament BEFORE the guaranteed deadline.